Grants and Scholarships

 - Music Scholarships: These $1,000 to $5,000 scholarships, renewable annually, are awarded to new students on the basis of competitive music scholarship auditions.
 They are awarded in three categories—keyboard, voice and band/orchestral instruments—to music majors and selected nonmajors.

 - Dean’s Scholarships: Awarded in recognition of strong academic achievement combined with outstanding extracurricular achievement, leadership or volunteer service, these awards are renewable annually.

 - Transfer Student Scholarships: Awarded to students transferring to Susquehanna, these renewable awards range up to $15,000 annually.
-Recipients are chosen on the basis of outstanding academic achievement.
+Recipients are chosen on the basis of outstanding academic achievement at the collegiate level.

 - Susquehanna International Student Scholarships: Awarded to international students on the basis of academic ability and potential for contribution to campus life, these scholarships are renewable on an annual basis.